 Course Title GCSE Business

 Overview Students apply their knowledge and understanding to different business contexts ranging from small enterprises to large multinationals and businesses operating in local, national and global contexts.
 Students develop an understanding of how these contexts as well as internal and external influences impact on business behaviour.

-Other requirements to support success: High level of written English required, and ability to carry out relevant calculations (maths).
+Other requirements to support success:

 Most suitable for Students with an interest in Business and the study of Businesses, and a willingness to develop their written analytical and evaluative skills.

 Qualification gained GCSE

 Awarding Body and specification AQA GCSE Business (8132)

 Grading Grades 9 to 1

-Main areas of Build Knowledge of:
+Main areas of knowledge Build Knowledge of:

-knowledge Business in the real world
+understanding and skills Business in the real world

-understanding and Influences on Business
+Influences on Business

-skills Business Operations
+Business Operations

 Human Resources

 Marketing

+Finance

-Finance Skills:
+Skills:

 AO1: Demonstrate knowledge and understanding of business concepts and issues.

-AO2: Apply knowledge and understanding of business concepts and issues to a variety of
+AO2: Apply knowledge and understanding of business concepts and issues to a variety of contexts.

-contexts.

-AO3: Analyse and evaluate business information and issues to demonstrate understanding

-of business activity, make judgements and draw conclusions.
+AO3: Analyse and evaluate business information and issues to demonstrate understanding of business activity, make judgements and draw conclusions.

 Assessment External Exam Paper 1:

 Written exam: 1 hour 45 minutes; 90 marks

-Assesses: Business in the real world; Influences on business; Business operations; Human
+Assesses: Business in the real world; Influences on business; Business operations;

-resources
+Human resources

-External Exam Paper 2: Written exam: 1 hour 45 minutes; 90 marks Assesses: Business in the real world; Influences on business; Marketing; Finance The two exams will be sat in the summer term of Year 11.
-Allows progression to A-level Business Studies, Vocational Studies in Business, or A-level Economics; It also prepares you to set up your own business or for work in any Business environment.
-Expenses involved Revision guides/ Exam practice workbooks, or visit expenses as appropriate Curriculum Leader Mr A Ward - andrew.ward@thirskschool.org
+External Exam Paper 2:

+Written exam: 1 hour 45 minutes; 90 marks

+Assesses: Business in the real world; Influences on business; Marketing; Finance

+The two exams will be sat in the summer term of Year 11.

+Allows progression to A-level Business Studies, Vocational Studies in Business, or A-level Economics; It also

+prepares you to set up your own business or for work in any Business environment.

+Expenses involved Revision guides/ Exam practice workbooks, or visit expenses as appropriate

+Curriculum Leader Mr A Ward